Sustainable Coffee Roasting: A Guide for Environmentally Conscious Coffee Businesses

 Total CO2 reductionBaseline87% reduction

-Sustainable Sourcing
+Sustainable sourcing

-Roasting sustainably starts with sustainable green coffee.
+Roasting sustainably starts with the green coffee.
+Certifications are the most visible signal:

 CertificationFocusVerification